Summary of Some Scenes from The Seven Samurai

 Kambei is delighted, "Omigoto!"(Beautiful, well done!).
 But this samurai has larger ambitions than working for peasants for food only.

 1. Katayama Gorobei is the next to be lured in to speak with Kambei; but wary and smart, he stops well before the threshold and smiles.
-"No jokes, please."
+"Surely you jest!"

 Kambei is even more delighted.
 Gorobei thinks over the proposition and eventually

-says, "Yarimashoo."
-(Lets do it!).
+says, "Yarimashoo." ("I'm with you," lit.
+It's your character that I find most compelling.
+Lets do it!).
 He explains his reasoning:

 2. Then, Kambei returns to the lodgings with his former "mate" Shichiroji, who used to be Kambei's "right hand man," [the Japanese is

 actually "furui nyobo," my old wife].
 Delighted to see that each other